sajadsarlaki/Aragorn/README.md

 # Aragorn
-Aragornjs is a JavaScript library for creative coding,
-\newline with a focus on creating 2d educational contents based on webGl.
+Aragornjs is a JavaScript library for creative coding, __with a focus on creating 2d educational contents based on webGl.
 ## Usage
   1. clone project
  ``